linpengcheng/PurefunctionPipelineDataflow/README.md

       after all, it is only the first generation of works, released in stages.

+##### Forecast on 2021-01-19

-- Forecast(2021-01-19): I think Intel, AMD, ARM, supercomputer, etc. will adopt the "warehouse/workshop model"
+  Forecast(2021-01-19): I think Intel, AMD, ARM, supercomputer, etc. will adopt the "warehouse/workshop model"

   In the past, the performance of the CPU played a decisive role in the performance of the computer.
 There were few